1. Home

 Fill in the Create Deal form ensuring that all required fields are complete.

-A Deal starts out as an “Opportunity”.
+A Deal starts out as a “Prospect” and then becomes an “Opportunity”.
 Typically it is only at the last stage(s) of the sales process that it becomes classified as a “Deal”.
 The distinction is important for forecasting and reporting and also for integration to other systems.
 An Opportunity can be lost but not won – it must first become a Deal.
-The switch from Opportunity to Deal is automatic and depends on the pipeline stage.
+The switch from Prospect to Opportunity to Deal is automatic and depends on the pipeline stage.

 Progress, Probability